-Apple's Wireless Charging Case and second-generation AirPods can be charged with almost any Qi-compatible charging mat or stand (although we've heard scattered reports of AirPods incompatibility with some Mophie chargers).
+Apple's Wireless Charging Case, second-generation AirPods, and AirPods Pro can be charged with almost any Qi-compatible charging mat or stand (although we've heard scattered reports of AirPods incompatibility with some Mophie chargers).
 If you don't have a charging accessory and are wondering which one to buy, check out our roundup of the best Qi-compatible charging mats and stands for Apple devices.
 At any rate, here's how the charging procedure works.

 - Place the case on the charger with the status light on the front of the case facing up (or towards you if you're using a stand).
 Note that you can charge your case with or without your AirPods inside.

 - The status light should turn on for several seconds, then turn off as it continues to charge.

 - If the light doesn't turn on when you put it on the charging mat, try repositioning the case.